adamkennedy/Mesovator/README.md

 In the situation that the test problem involves a single elevator, a controller will be provided based on the Elevator Algorithm with the addition of a ground floor idle park.

 In the situation that the test problem involves multiple elevators, no attempt will be made at an optimal solution but a collection of trivial controllers will be written or ported over from the Elevator Saga solutions.

+# Commentary

+Please see implementation commentary automatically timestamped via the commit log in GitHub.